If you’re injured at work, you should get paid workers’ compensation benefits.

 “Hi Bob, I sincerely hope you can forgive me for not contacting you before now.
 I am truly grateful for all you and your staff were able to accomplish for my family and myself.
 So many thanks Bob, and I pray that the Good Lord will continue to Bless You and all the ones you care for.
 Never doubt I will always have the highest esteem for you.” – C.N.

 Mr. Wisniewski has been recognized as the premier workers’ compensation lawyer in Arizona.
-He is the only claimants’ attorney recognized as a Fellow at The College of Workers’ Compensation.
+He is the only claimants’ attorney recognized as a Fellow of The College of Workers’ Compensation.

 “It costs no more to hire the best.”